challenai/algorithm/LOG.md

 - 021 ok/0 no debug, just a simple two way merge algorithm
 - 022 Todo handle something... do it later because of the interuption
 - 023 ok/0 debug for 5min, problem is I forget a ptr = ptr.Next
+- 024 ok/0 debug for 10s, problem is I forget a ptr = head to init a pointer
+- 025